cp16net/stackato-mysql/README.md

 ## Requirements
-Requires HCF to have 1 service called `stackato-mysql`
+Requires HCF to have 1 service called `stackato-mysql` This application will work with RDS or local mysql.

 To make this service available follow these steps:
 1. `hsm create-instance stackato.hpe.mysql 5.5` - enter the instance name as `stackato-mysql`